Saint Louis University: 20th century and shift to majority lay board of trustees

 In 1967, Saint Louis University became one of the first Catholic universities to give laypeople more power over the affairs of the school.
-Board chairman Fr.
-Paul Reinert, SJ, stepped aside to be replaced by layman Daniel Schlafly, and the board shifted to an 18 to 10 majority of laypeople.
+Board chairman Paul Reinert stepped aside to be replaced by layman Daniel Schlafly, and the board shifted to an 18 to 10 majority of laypeople.
 This was largely because of Horace Mann vs. the Board of Public Works of Maryland, a landmark case heard by the Maryland Court of Appeals, which declared unconstitutional grants to "largely sectarian" colleges.
 The Second Vatican Council has also been mentioned as a major influence on this decision for its increased focus on the laity, as well as the decreased recruitment of nuns and priests since the council.

 From 1985 to 1992 the chairman of the Board of Trustees was William H. T. Bush (younger brother of former president George H. W. Bush).
 The younger Bush also taught classes at the school.

 Since the move to lay oversight, there has been some debate over how much influence the Roman Catholic Church should have on the affairs of the university.
-The decision by the university to sell its hospital to Tenet Healthcare in 1997 met much resistance by both local and national Church leaders, but went ahead as planned.
-In 2015, the Catholic SSM Health system assumed operation of Saint Louis University hospital.
-A $500 million rebuilding of the hospital and construction of a new ambulatory care center was completed in 2020.
+The decision by the university to sell its hospital to Tenet Healthcare in 1997 met much resistance by both local and national Church leaders but went ahead as planned.
+In 2015, the Catholic SSM Health system assumed operation of Saint Louis University Hospital.
+Renovations were completed in 2020.
+In 2022, Saint Louis University sold its medical practice, SLUCare, to the SSM Health System as well.

+As of 2023, 40 Jesuits taught, studied, and ministered at SLU.

+Slavery, history, memory and reconciliation

+In 2016, the institution revealed names and stories of Black Americans who had been enslaved by the university and its founders and who contributed to the cultivation and building of the institution.
+Direct descendants include Louis Chauvin and St. Louis Black Stockings player Sylvester Chauvin, whose burial site was marked by a headstone in 2022 through the Negro Leagues Baseball Grave Marker Project.
+Contemporary descendants formed the organization Descendants of the Saint Louis University Enslaved and are petitioning for a physical monument on campus to acknowledge the history of their ancestors.
+The group has estimated the contemporary value of labor performed by enslaved workers to be between 361 million to 74 billion dollars.